NitishPal2013/ErrorResolver/readme.md

 # ERROR resovler

-Tired of searching alot on google for your coding errors.
-Use ERROR resolver to solve your errors.
+Tired of searching alot on google for your coding errors?
+Use **ErrorResolver** to solve your errors.

 ### Description